guopeng-jiang/LichtFeld-Studio/README.md

 # Structure from Motion (SfM) with COLMAP

+You will need to have COLMAP installed to do this.
+If you don't have it, you can download it from the official COLMAP release page.

 ### Extra step for inputs that are videos

 This step is for custom inputs.
 If you have a video, please extract it into image frames.
 This can be done with FFMPEG.
 Below is a template for the ffmpeg command.